Resolving Stanley's conjecture on $k$-fold acyclic complexes: Acknowledgements

 \section{Acknowledgements}

-The second author would like to thank Jeremy Martin for countless conversations and immeasurable guidance over the past several years.
+The second author would like to thank Jeremy Martin for all his support and guidance over the past several years.

 Both authors thank Steve Klee, Isabella Novik, John Shareshian, and Matt Stamps for helpful conversations about the presentation of these results.
-We are especially grateful to Christos Athanasiadis, Alex McDonough, and Lei Xue, who gave invaluable comments and suggestions on earlier drafts of this paper.
+We are especially grateful to Christos Athanasiadis, Justin Lyle, Alex McDonough, and Lei Xue, who gave invaluable comments and suggestions on earlier drafts of this paper.
+We also thank the anonymous referees for their careful reading and helpful remarks.

 The open-source software Sage \cite{sage} was used throughout this project.